zstackio/zstackio.github.io/documentation/getstart-manual.md

     /etc/init.d/zstack-dashboard start --rabbitmq "username:password@YOUR_RABBITMQ_IP"

+If there are more than 1 RabbitMQ server, the RabbitMQ contents should be splited by ',':

+    /etc/init.d/zstack-dashboard start --rabbitmq "username:password@YOUR_RABBITMQ_IP1,username:password@YOUR_RABBITMQ_IP2"

 You can also add the rabbitmq parameters into /etc/init.d/zstack-dashboard, then you don't need to add it every time restart UI process.